Optimal stochastic extragradient schemes for pseudomonotone stochastic variational inequality problems and their variants: Introduction

-{Stochastic approximation (SA) schemes originate from the seminal paper by Robbins and Monro~\cite{sa51robbins} and have proved useful in solving a host of problems in control theory, operations research, and economics (cf.~\cite{Kush03,Borkar08,spall2005introduction}).
-Via averaging techniques proposed by Polyak~\cite{polyak90} and Polyak and Juditsky~\cite{polyak92}, asymptotically optimal rates in function values can be derived (see related~\cite{kushner93stochastic,kushner95analysis} and prior work~\cite{nemirovski83} on averaging).
+The stochastic counterpart of the variational inequality has received relatively less attention compared to its deterministic counterpart.
+Early efforts focused on the use of sample average approximation (SAA) techniques and developed consistency statements of the resulting estimators~\cite{SPbook}.
+In fact, such techniques have been applied towards the computation of solutions stochastic variational inequality problems~\cite{xu10sample}.
+More recently, such avenues have been utilized to develop confidence regions with suitable central limit results~\cite{lu13confidence,lu14symmetric}.
+An alternative approach inspired by the seminal work by Robbins and Monro~\cite{sa51robbins} is that of stochastic approximation~\cite{Kush03,Borkar08,spall2005introduction}. \uvs{Via averaging techniques~\cite{nemirovski78cezari,rupper88efficient,polyak90,polyak92}}, optimal rates in function values can be derived (also see related work~\cite{kushner93stochastic,kushner95analysis} and prior work~\cite{nemirovski83} on averaging).
 In the last decade, there has been a surge of interest in the development of techniques for stochastic convex optimization with a focus on optimal constant steplengths~\cite{sa08nemirovski}, composite problems~\cite{lan12optimal,lan13optimal} and nonconvexity~\cite{bertsekas2000,lan13nonconvex}.
 However, in the context of stochastic variational inequality problems, much of the prior work has been in the context of monotone operators.
-Almost sure convergence of the solution iterates was first proven by Jiang and Xu~\cite{sajiang08}, while regularized schemes for addressing merely monotone but Lipschitzian maps were subsequently developed~\cite{sa13koshal}.
+Almost-sure convergence of the solution iterates was first proven by Jiang and Xu~\cite{sajiang08} {under either strong/strict monotonicity or a variant of the acute angle condition}, while regularized schemes for addressing merely monotone but Lipschitzian maps were subsequently developed by Koshal et al.~\cite{sa13koshal}.
 In~\cite{wintersim13}, Yousefian et al. weakened the Lipschitzian requirement by developing an SA scheme that combined local smoothing and iterative regularization.
 From a rate standpoint, there has been relatively less in the context of SVIs.
 A particularly influential paper by Tauvel et al.~\cite{juditsky2011} proved that the mirror-prox stochastic approximation scheme admits the optimal rate of $\Oscr(1/\sqrt{K})$ in terms of the gap function when employing averaging over monotone SVIs.
-In related work~\cite{yousefian14optimal}, Yousefian et al. develop extragradient-based robust smoothing schemes for monotone SVIs in non-Lipshitzian regimes and show the optimality of the rate in terms of the gap function.
-For the purposes of clarity, some important previous computational results related to stochastic variational inequality literature and algorithmic settings are summarized in Table~\ref{tab:difference}.
+In related work~\cite{yousefian14optimal}, Yousefian et al. develop optimal extragradient-based robust smoothing schemes for monotone SVIs in non-Lipshitzian regimes. {Noteworthy amongst past efforts is the development of a class of accelerated techniques for deterministic and stochastic variational inequality problems~\cite{chen17accelerated}.} We summarize much of the prior results in Table~\ref{tab:difference}.
+We believe that this is amongst the first efforts to contend with this problem class but it is worth noting that subsequent to the conference version of this paper~\cite{kannan14pseudo}, there have been at least two papers that have considered the solution of stochastic pseudomonotone variational inequality problems.
+Of these, the first\footnote{Note that this paper references our conference paper and a preprint of the current paper.} utilizes a similar extragradient scheme with a.s. and rate statements that incorporates variable batch size~\cite{iusem17extra}, \uvs{leading to an improved rate of $\mathcal{O}(\tfrac{1}{K})$ in terms of $\mbox{dist}^2(\bar{x}_K,X^*)$}.
+In addition, the second author \vs{of this paper} has also recently jointly coauthored work on a block-coordinate variant of such schemes that incorporates a novel averaging scheme in the context of stochastic mirror-prox schemes~\cite{yousefian17stochastic}.